Dominic Thiem: 2020: Major title at the US Open, World No. 3, 300th win

-In a curtailed season due to the COVID-19 pandemic Thiem posted his best results at Grand Slam tournaments.
+In a curtailed season due to the COVID-19 pandemic, Thiem posted his best results at Grand Slam tournaments.
 He began his 2020 season at the inaugural ATP Cup, where Austria was defeated in the group stage.
 He played three matches, defeating Diego Schwartzman but losing to Borna Ćorić and Hubert Hurkacz.
-Seeded fifth at the Australian Open, Thiem reached his first quarterfinals there where he faced top seed and 2009 champion Rafael Nadal in just their second match on hard court.
+Seeded fifth at the Australian Open, Thiem reached his first quarterfinals there where he faced world No. 1 and top seed Rafael Nadal in just their second match on hard court.
 He defeated Nadal in four sets, winning three tiebreaks, proceeding to the semifinals.
 He then defeated seventh seed Alexander Zverev in four sets to make his first Grand Slam final on hard courts.
-In the final, Thiem lost to defending champion Novak Djokovic in five sets.
+In the final, Thiem lost to defending champion Novak Djokovic in five sets despite holding a two sets to one lead.

-On 2 March Thiem rose to a new career high ranking of world No. 3, passing Roger Federer in the ATP rankings.
+On March 2, Thiem rose to a new career high ranking of world No. 3, passing Roger Federer in the ATP rankings.
 Thiem arrived early at Indian Wells to defend his 2019 title.
-However, due to the COVID-19 pandemic the 2020 Indian Wells Masters was postponed.
+However, amid the rising threat of COVID-19, the BNP Paribas Open was postponed.
 Shortly afterward the ATP Tour was suspended until July.
 During the ATP Tour's suspension Thiem competed in several exhibition events.
 He won the first leg of the Adria Tour exhibition event in Belgrade, the Bett1 Aces event in Berlin, the Austrian Pro Series event and reached the final of his own exhibition event, Thiem's 7.
-On the tour's resumption in August, at the Cincinnati Masters in New York, Thiem lost his opening match to Filip Krajinović.
+Upon the tour's resumption in August, at the Cincinnati Masters in New York, Thiem lost his opening match to Filip Krajinović.

 Thiem was the second seed in the men's singles draw at the 2020 US Open.
 In the third round, he defeated 2014 champion Marin Čilić in four sets.
-He went on to beat Félix Auger-Aliassime in the round of 16 in straight sets.
+He went on to beat Félix Auger-Aliassime in the fourth round in straight sets.
 He beat Alex de Minaur in the quarterfinals in straight sets, following which he defeated third seed Daniil Medvedev in three sets in the semifinals to reach his first US Open final.
 He defeated Alexander Zverev in the final to win his first major title, the first time since the 2004 French Open that a player had come back from losing the first two sets in a Grand Slam final to win the title.
-This was the fifth time a player has come back from two sets down in the Open era.
+This was the fifth time a player has come back from two sets down in the open era.
 Thiem became the first male tennis player born in the 1990s to win a major title.
 Thiem additionally became the first new Grand Slam champion in the men's singles since Marin Čilić won the 2014 US Open.

 Thiem was seeded third at the French Open.
 He reached the quarterfinals where he was defeated by Diego Schwartzman in a five-set match which took five hours and eight minutes to complete.
 Thiem then played as the defending champion at the Vienna Open but lost in the quarterfinals to Andrey Rublev in straight sets.